 Oak As A Building Material

 Oak is the strongest, most durable timber we use.
-It is rich in tannins making it extremely durable and resistant to decay and insect attack, and if kept dry oak frames have frequently lasted over 500 years.
+It is rich in tannins making it extremely durable and resistant to decay and insect attack, and if kept dry oak frame constructions have frequently lasted over 500 years.
 The fresh sawn oak we use is of the highest quality and consistently available in this country.

 Oak’s wavering grain lends frames a complexity and movement, unlike softwoods for example.
 It is well suited to more traditional framing and the characteristic curves and arches which you see within the wall braces and vaulted roof spaces.

 The playful grain presents the carpenter with a constant challenge, requiring several years of traditional craftsmanship training, allowing the adoption of different techniques to achieve consistency between different sections of timber.